phuvinhnguyen/profile/index.md

 `Feb 2023 - May 2023`
 **Hand Language Recognition**
 _Team Leader_
-- Developed models for translating hand gestures into text under low-resource.
+- Developed models for translating hand gestures into text under low-resource
 - Contributed to the web platform enabling communication via hand gestures

 `May 2023 - Aug 2023`